 Medical Assisting

-A.A.S.
+CRT or A.A.S.

-Expected Hours for A.A.S.
+Expected Hours for CRT or A.A.S.
 Degree

-What is Medical Assisting A.A.S.?
+What is Medical Assisting?

 Medical assistants are multi-skilled health professionals specifically educated to work in ambulatory settings performing administrative and clinical duties.
 The practice of medical assisting directly influences the public’s health and well-being, and requires mastery of a complex body of knowledge and specialized skills requiring both formal education and practical experience that serve as standards for entry into the profession.
+The main goal of the program is to prepare medical assistants who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.”

 Where can I get career information?